holubv/s-forms-smart-components/README.md

 ### Debugging a form & components with StorybookJS

 Storybook is an open source tool for building UI components and pages in isolation.
 Rendering of a form or a specific component can be tested through a story provided in `./src/stories/`.
 The application can be started by executing npm script through `npm run dev` and then accessing `loaclhost:6006` from a browser.
 It renders the forms provided by the file `./src/stories/assets/`.

+### NPM release worklow

+NPM packages are created automatically for each commit to this repository, see [npm release workflow guide in SForms project](https://github.com/kbss-cvut/s-forms/blob/master/docs/npm-release-workflow.md).